folio-org/okapi/doc/security.md

 This service is open to everyone.

 Summary:
-1.1: The UI makes a request
+ * 1.1: The UI makes a request.
-1.3: Okapi calls the auth module, which verifies the JWT 1.5: Okapi calls the cal module to get the date
+ * 1.3: Okapi calls the auth module, which verifies the JWT.
+ * 1.5: Okapi calls the cal module to get the date.

 And now for the details: